American Funds Corporate Bond Fund®

 - Investors seeking dedicated corporate bond exposure, allowing for precise portfolio construction

-The fund’s investment objective is to provide maximum total return consistent with capital preservation and prudent risk management.
+The fund's investment objective is to seek to provide maximum total return consistent with capital preservation and prudent risk management.

 - Began operations: 12/14/12

 - Investment expenses paid annually: $14.40 for a $1,000 balance

 *The expense ratios are estimated.
 The investment adviser is currently reimbursing a portion of other expenses.
 The reimbursement will be in effect through at least April 7, 2018.
 The adviser may elect at its discretion to extend, modify or terminate the reimbursement at that time.
 Expense ratios are estimated as of each fund’s prospectus.Please see the fund’s most recent prospectus for details.

 You can estimate the investment expenses you’re paying annually by multiplying your balance in the fund by the expense ratio.

 Normally, at least 80% of the fund’s assets will be invested in corporate debt securities.
 In addition, under normal market conditions the fund invests 100% of its assets in debt securities, including money market instruments, cash and cash equivalents, rated Baa3 or better or BBB- or better by Nationally Recognized Statistical Rating Organizations designated by the fund’s investment adviser or in debt securities that are unrated but determined to be of equivalent quality by the fund’s investment adviser at the time of purchase.

 Where the fund was invested